 Cindi and Joe, soft pastel - Sometimes, you can just do a free gesture drawing of colors and shapes.
 It is great fun, especially with such bright colors.

 Using pastel to make strokes on the paper is part of pastel's true nature.
 These strokes, particularly hatching and cross-hatching, become part of the compositional structure, like in drawing; and the direction the lines go in gives directional movement in the composition.
+(See the still life example on the left.)
 Learning to orchestrate the strokes, to benefit from their part in the composition and their directional movements, is a big part of learning to draw and paint, and is a never-ending process and infinitely complex, encompassing all of the design elements, formal elements, and design principles.
-(See Design I: Meaning, Design II: History, and Design III: Guidelines, for more information on design.)
+(See Design I: Meaning, Design II: History, Design III: Guidelines, and Design IV: Elements for more information on design.)